dmd-program/dmd-400-sp17/audiovideo.md

 ## Production requirements

 Depending on the type of project, you may need more or fewer steps than what are listed here.

-For most projects, you will need access to high-end video and audio equipment.
+**Note:** For most projects, you will need access to high-end video and audio equipment.

 1. **Synopsis**
    * write a short synopsis of the video work.